 Someone suggested The Salt Path for our book club on Smart Patients.
-I was attracted to it because the author (Ray) and her husband’s (Moth) circumstances are similar to mine.
+I was attracted to it because the author’s (Ray) and her husband’s (Moth) circumstances are similar to mine.
 Like Moth, I have an incurable disease that will cause my brain to deteriorate and will eventually result in my death and, like Moth, I have no expiry date.

 Ray and Moth got screwed in a business deal and they lost everything from their home to their source of income to their favourite sheep.
-They are left homeless and the only thing they can think of to do is to walk the 630-mile South West Coast Path around the coasts of Somerset, Devon, Cornwall and Dorset.
-They survive on thirty pounds per week by camping in the wild and eating noodles and seaweed.
+They were left homeless and the only thing they can think of to do is to walk the 630-mile South West Coast Path around the coasts of Somerset, Devon, Cornwall and Dorset.
+They survived on thirty pounds per week by camping in the wild and eating noodles and seaweed.